A Comprehensive Survey on Multi-modal Conversational Emotion Recognition with Deep Learning: Taxonomy of Multi-modal Conversational Emotion Recognition Algorithms

 where $W_{\theta_1}$ and $W_{\theta_2}$ are the learnable parameters, $\mathcal{N}_i^r$ represents the neighbor node under the relationship $r \in \mathcal{R}$.

+{The multi-layer convolutional structure of GCN can effectively integrate feature information from different modalities and enhance the expressiveness of emotional information.
+Especially when the amount of information is large, GCN can effectively aggregate the features of each modality, which helps the accuracy of emotional classification or regression tasks.
+However, GCN has difficulties in modeling long-distance dependencies.
+As the depth of the graph increases, the problem of over-smoothing will occur during the information propagation process, causing the representation of nodes to become similar and lose their original distinguishability.}

-GAT is a variant of GCN that aggregates surrounding neighbor node features through learnable weights with an attention mechanism.
+{Graph Attention Network (GAT)} is a variant of GCN that aggregates surrounding neighbor node features through learnable weights with an attention mechanism.
 GAT captures the more important node features in the graph by calculating the degree of similarity between nodes.
 The formula for GAT is defined as follows:

 where $\alpha_{ij}$ is the edge weight between node $i$ and node $j$.

 Similarly, the formula for using GAT to extract conversational relationships between speakers is defined as follows: